inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

 ## Relations

-Relations are specialized SystemFields that manage connections between records and external entities (other records, database models, APIs, etc.).
+Relations are specialized SystemFields that manage connections between records and other entities (other records, database models, APIs, etc.).

 ### Basic Relation Concepts